-Purpose For Cabinet to agree the annual Corporate Plan Self-Assessment Report to be presented at full Council.

-Author Chief Executive

-Director of Transformation and Corporate Head of People, Policy and Transformation performance requirements under the Local Government and Elections Act and also the progress it has made in delivering against its Corporate Plan Well-being Objectives (Well-being of Future Generations Act).
-This Annual Report provides an overview of the Council's 2022/23 performance and the governance / performance arrangements in place.
-In compiling the assessment the report has considered other strategic and statutory reports published by the Council for 2022/23.
+- Purpose Following consideration by Cabinet, Council is asked to endorse the annual Corporate Plan Self-Assessment Report. - Author Chief Executive Director of Transformation and Corporate - Ward All - Summary Newport City Council is required to self-assess the extent to which it has met the performance requirements under the Local Government and Elections Act and the progress it has made in delivering against its Corporate Plan Well-being Objectives (Well-being of Future Generations Act).
+This Annual Report provides an overview of the Council's 2022/23 performance and the governance and performance arrangements in place.
+In compiling the assessment, the report has considered other strategic and statutory reports published by the Council for 2022/23.